-Just like in any other country, new immigrants in Australia are expected to feel surprised as the adjust to their new environment.
-Change in weather patterns perhaps, how people interact or cost of living are among those that new settlers often observe immediately.
+Just like in any other country, new immigrants in Australia are expected to feel surprised as they adjust to their new environment.
+Change in weather patterns, perhaps, how people interact or the cost of living are among those that original settlers often observe immediately.

 While there are things to attend to such as familiarizing public transport, getting to know where are suitable schools for your children or nearby church or place of worship, there are also those that help you get used to how living in Australia works.

 Maybe you come from a country where garbage segregation is a common practice.
 But if not, be prepared to carry out extra effort to segregate rubbish.
 Bins are provided for every household and are distinctly colored according to type of garbage: yellow for recyclables such as paper and plastic bottles, green for garden waste, and red for those destined for landfill.

 It is an excellent practice to get used to this as Australians are generally passionate about keeping the rubbish segregated and likely frown upon those who fail to do so.

 Public transport is available in cities like Sydney, Melbourne, and Brisbane — buses and railway links serve the public, especially on areas where parking is limited and therefore expensive.
 However, the frequency of service is likely curtailed on weekends, such as during trackwork (repairs and upgrade of rail facilities).

 That brings us to the necessity of driving, especially if you live in a suburb that’s quite a distance from train stations or bus stops.
 Having a car brings more flexibility going around: bringing children to school, going for weekend grocery and others.

 Some commodities are quite cheap to buy — milk and steak, for example.
 But it’s again relative to where you come from.
 Among those things that are expensive in Australia is fresh produce because Australians are highly supportive of their local farmers and would rather pay a premium and help their mates than cheap import goods.